BrianFreemanJr/alx-low_level_programming/0x18-dynamic_libraries/README.md

 * What are the differences between static and shared libraries.
 * Basic usage nm, ldd, ldconfig.

 Omo!Can't exactly figure out what to write in here sef but you should know that this low level programming's not been easy o, e don carry me go low very well but what to do na?
-Na me want earnin dollars working from Nigeria very soon na, so i gats put body and even you too. on God 100%
+Na me want earn in dollars working from Nigeria very soon na, so i gats put body and even you too. on God 100%

 WE CAN DO HARD THINGS